cedricpri/getFakeRate/README.md

 # Step 1

-It is either possible to run by hand the script runNanoFakes.C on one particular file, or to batch submit several samples at once (from a txt file), using the following command
+It is either possible to run by hand the script runNanoFakes.C on one particular file, or to batch submit several samples at once (from a txt file), using one of the following command ([1] to read directly from a directory the sampples or [2] to read from a txt file)

-      python submit-jobs.py -i <samples.txt>
+      python submit-jobs.py -d <full path of the directory> [1] python submit-jobs.py -i <samples.txt> [2]

-It is possible to checkthe status of the jobs by using the command
+It is then possible to check the status of the jobs by using the command

       condor_q
       watch -n5 condor_q